peter/learning/data-science/courses/coursera-basic-statistics/week1.md

 ### Mode, median, and mean

 * Mode - value that occurs most frequently.
 The only measure for nominal variables.
-* Mean - the dividing middle value (50% of observations are below and 50% above)
+* Median - the dividing middle value (50% of observations are below and 50% above)
 * Mean - the average value that "balances the scale"

 Outliers can cause the mean and median to diverge since they can have a strong effect on the mean but leave the median fairly unchanged.
-If the outliers are influential or if the distribution is skewed then the mean may be a better measure of the center than the mean.
+If the outliers are influential or if the distribution is skewed then the median may be a better measure of the center than the mean.

 ### Range, interquartile range and box plot